U.S. urges South Sudan to honor ceasefire, free political prisoners

-WASHINGTON (Reuters) - The United States urged South Sudan’s leaders on Monday to implement a January 23 ceasefire between the government and rebels as an advance team of regional monitors arrived in the country.
+WASHINGTON, Feb 3 (Reuters) - The United States urged South Sudan’s leaders on Monday to implement a Jan.
+23 ceasefire between the government and rebels as an advance team of regional monitors arrived in the country.

 A State Department official also pressed for the quick release by the government of the last four of a group of 11 detainees held on suspicion of trying to stage a coup, and to offer them and their families protection.